 Get Up to Speed with Online Teaching

 Want to level-up your online teaching skills and work at your own pace?
 This asynchronous program that integrates pedagogy PLUS technology covers best practices, techniques and tools to plan, create content, facilitate and assess learning online.
 Designed to benefit faculty newer to online teaching or who are just getting started, as well as spark ideas for faculty with online teaching experience.

 Are you interested in exploring how to create more transparent assignments so that more students can succeed?
-Would you like to learn how to develop strong writing prompts and better scaffolding/support to students?
-Adopt this evidence-based assignment template which has been shown to reduce gaps in retention rates among first generation students.
+Would you like to learn how to develop strong writing prompts and better scaffolding/support for students?
+Adopt this evidence-based assignment template, which has been shown to reduce gaps in retention rates among first generation students.

-The Faculty Writing Communities provides faculty members with a structure and a positive community of fellow faculty interested in making weekly progress on their writing goals throughout the fall semester.
+The Faculty Writing Communities program provides faculty members with a structure and a positive community of fellow faculty interested in making weekly progress on their writing goals throughout the semester.

 Are you interested in learning more effective teaching practices focused on classroom instruction?
 Designed for new and seasoned instructors in any discipline, this CSUN-facilitated yearlong online course offers faculty a complete set of research-based teaching practices to build on their existing knowledge and expand their instructional toolkits.